A beginner's guide to starting RC Drifting (Ver. 2026)

 Chassis Kit

 We usually recommend putting your own car together if you're mechanically inclined, are good at following instructions and can solder but I have even built cars for customers before for a fee and they still end up with an awesome car that is leaps and bounds better than any out of the box ready-to-run they could buy.
-Building your own car is a great way to get to know your machine and how everything goes together though.
+Building your own car is a great way to get to know your machine and how everything goes together.
 That way you know how to pull it apart and fix things if something happens to break later on or you need to perform some maintenance work.

 If you've ever built a LEGO set then building your own chassis kit shouldn't be too bad.
 Each bag of parts is labeled and each step will have you go bag by bag, building each part of the car until you have a rolling frame ready for your electronics to be installed.
 There's a sense of accomplishment you get by taking a box of loose parts and building it into your very own working RC car that makes building your own car part of the fun of the hobby.

 This route will cost more up front but in reality you're getting a much better car than an RTR by building your own chassis with your own choice of electronics and even saving some money in the long run compared to if you bought an RTR and upgraded all the electronics on it.
-Our most endorsed chassis kits to start with here at Rolling Garage are the Yokomo kits that are great on their own or can serve as a base to use for a chassis conversion kit to take your car from box stock to competition ready.
-Here is a blog post overviewing all the RWD Yokomo drift kits: Yokomo Drift Chassis Overview

 Ready-To-Run

 As you pick and choose parts to upgrade here and there there's still the satisfaction of taking your stock RTR and watching it grow into a hopped up drift beast.
-As I explained with the chassis kit route though if you do end up upgrading most parts on the car, which most who start off with an RTR and get serious into the hobby do, you would have saved a bit of money buying a high end chassis kit to build from the start as after upgrading an RTR, you'll have a lot of parts and electronics left over that you paid for that you aren't using anymore so your willingness to get serious about RC drifting is something to consider before deciding on building your own car and buying an RTR.
+As I explained with the chassis kit route though if you do end up upgrading most parts on the car, which most who start off with an RTR and get serious into the hobby end up doing, you would have saved a bit of money buying a high end chassis kit to build from the start as after upgrading an RTR, you'll have a lot of parts and electronics left over that you paid for that you aren't using anymore so your willingness to get serious about RC drifting is also something to consider before deciding on building your own car and buying an RTR.

 Should I buy new or used?

-Starting new is obviously the best choice as you know you're getting new condition equipment which can be especially important when it comes to electronics which most of your RC drift car consists of but we know that's not always a viable option for everyone's budget.
+By starting new, you'll know you're getting new condition equipment which can be especially important when it comes to electronics which most of your RC drift car consists of but we know that's not always a viable option for everyone's budget.
 Now there's nothing wrong with buying used and sometimes you can find some screaming deals on some great high quality equipment on the used market as long as you know exactly what you're getting, the capabilities of the car you’re looking at and that most used cars are sold as is with no warranties on electronics that could potentially fail as soon as the car is yours.

 On the topic of used stuff, you may be tempted to build your drift car with spare electronics from your crawlers or bashers and I will tell you that this is usually a bad idea.
-RC drift cars use fairly specific electronics and servos from other cars may be too fast or jittery and ESCs and motors may not be smooth or may only be set to forward and reverse or forward and brake with no reverse.
+RC drift cars can use some fairly specific electronics and servos from other cars may be too fast or jittery and ESCs and motors may not be smooth or may only be set to forward and reverse or forward and brake with no reverse.
 It will definitely be worth building your drift car with drifting-specific electronics instead of using what you have left over from your other RC cars.
 Same goes with buying a used car.
 Watch out for those cars built with non-drift electronics.

 If you are set on buying everything new, make sure you consider the cost of everything as most of this stuff can be quite a bit more pricey than finding something used and factor that into your total budget for buying your first drift car.
 We do usually recommend you try to get the best that you can right from the start.
 "Buy Once, Cry Once" is what we always say.
 That way you don't end up double spending if you decide that you need to upgrade later on but that's not always the best choice especially for someone just starting out and everyone has their limits as far as budget goes so start wherever you can and I'll list some stuff in the entry level, mid-level and top of the line areas that we can recommend as well as prices so that you can get an idea of what your budget will have to be.